jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 red: make it fail
 #################################################################################

-I add a line to cause the ZeroDivisionError_ and comment out the code that randomly fails in ``test_calculator.py``
+I add a line to cause the ZeroDivisionError_ intentionally and comment out the code that randomly fails in ``test_calculator.py``

+..
+NOTE:: the ...(ellipsis) is a placeholder for the code you already have, you don't need to type it or replace your code

 .. code-block:: python
   :emphasize-lines: 2